-Jankel Adler was the seventh of ten-children religious family.
+Jankel Adler was born into a religious family and was the seventh in a family of ten children.
 His father was a miller in Tuszyn, near Lodz.
-In 1912, he studies engraving in Belgrade, then enters an art school in Barmen, Germany, the following year.
-He continues his studies at the Decorative Arts Academy of Düsseldorf with Gustave Wiethüchter until 1914.
-During the war, he enrols in the Russian Army, is captured by the Germans but is released quickly.
+He studied engraving in Belgrade in 1912 and enrolled in an art school in Barmen, Germany, a year later.
+He continued his studies until 1914 at the Academy of Decorative Arts in Dusseldorf with Gustav Wiethüchter.
+During the war, he joined the Russian army and was captured by the German army but he was soon released.

 In 1918, he became close to the group Der Sturm.
 Back in Poland, Adler exhibited his work in Lodz and in Warsaw.
 In 1919, in Lodz, he was involved in the creation of the group Yung Yiddish, together with founder-writer Moyshe Broderzon.
 He left for Dusseldorf in 1920.
 He met Otto Dix in 1922.
 That same year, he helped found the group Die Kommune and participated in the “International Exhibition of Revolutionary Artists” in Berlin.
 His Planetarium frescos in 1925 were highly successful.
 Following a trip to Spain in 1930, Adler returned to the Dusseldorf Academy in 1931 where he continued to study with Paul Klee.
 He drew arevolutionary poster during the Reichstag elections in February after Hitler came to power.